Date of Publishing: August 23, 2019

 Strengthening Compliance with Technology

-Yup – that’s a lot of labor laws.
+That’s a lot of labor laws.
 That’s why 7shifts has developed solutions to help California restaurants reduce the risk surrounding restaurant labor laws in the state and adhere to California’s labor compliance.
-Here are two that we’re particularly proud of.

-Developed to help restaurateurs abide by California labor compliance, 7shifts has multiple features that could save your restaurant thousands.
+Developed to help restaurateurs abide by California labor compliance, 7shifts has multiple features that can save your restaurant thousands.

-With 7shifts, restaurant managers can easily share schedules two weeks in advance, preserve records of all employees, and alert employers when an employee is approaching his or her break.
+With 7shifts, restaurant managers can easily share schedules two weeks in advance, preserve records of all employees, and alert employers when an employee is approaching their break.

-Additionally, to help you save money, 7shifts alerts schedulers when their employees are approaching overtime eligibility to control spending and save money in even more ways.
-Learn more about 7shifts’s Restaurant Labor Compliance Software and California.
+7shifts also alerts you when your employees are approaching overtime eligibility to control spending and save money.
+Learn more about 7shifts’s Restaurant Labor Compliance Software.

 Optimizing the Punch-In/Out Process